 Cuba surprised me in many different ways, good ways.
-Its authenticity and uncomplicated lifestyle is something difficult to find in our fast changing, demanding world.
-These 10 reasons to visit Cuba are my attempt to make you take this trip as soon as possible, before the country changes and globalization hits its core value – simplicity.
+Its authenticity and uncomplicated lifestyle is something difficult to find in our fast-changing, demanding world.
+These 10 reasons to visit Cuba are my attempt to make you take this trip as soon as possible before the country changes and globalization hit its core value – simplicity.

 Art in Cuba is very important.
 Similarly to music and dances, it is ways for the people to express themselves in a restricted environment which is Communist Cuba.
-And very naturally, the themes and colors are typical for Caribbean Islands.
-Warm yellow, bold red, azure blue … all colors of the rainbow can be seen in one painting.
+And very naturally, the themes and colours are typical for the Caribbean Islands.
+Warm yellow, bold red, azure blue … all colours of the rainbow can be seen in one painting.
 Some people call this popular style “tourist art”; I call it “deliberately naïve”.
-The rudimentary styles of painted expressions are not due to inadequate skills or simplicity of mind but because they reflect the Cuban reality – characterized with easiness.
+The rudimentary styles of painted expressions are not due to inadequate skills or simplicity of mind but because they reflect the Cuban reality – characterized by easiness.

 Food + coffee + cocktails